Welcome to

 Joanne Borfitz is the Associate Vice President for Community Affairs and Auxiliary Services in Colgate’s Department of Community Affairs.
 She has helped facilitate many discussions between the university and the Hamilton community.

 Britty is a Colgate ’12 alum and has been a full-time resident of Hamilton since 2015.
 She owns and operates three businesses in town with her husband, Brendan – Flour and Salt Cafe, Flour and Salt Bakery, and Martha’s On Madison.
-She has held positions on the Hamilton Community Chest board and the Chenango Nursery School board and is also the head of the Hamilton Business Alliance.
+She has held positions on the Hamilton Community Chest board and the Chenango Nursery School board and is also the head of the Hamilton Chamber of Commerce.
 She is grateful to be a member of the PCD board and is excited to contribute to the ongoing development of the village.